CodingAbdullah/Arbitrium-Wallet-Dashboard/README.md

 <br />

+### `Arbitrum Airdrop`

+***As of March 22, 2023, Arbitrum launched their own airdrop as part of Governance/DAO.
+Therefore, a section for price lookup and price metric bar will be added soon.***

 ### `AWS Amplify`

 **The link to the deployed site is here:** [AWS Amplify](https://arbitrum-aws.d1i5adqmyft713.amplifyapp.com/).
 Note that the backend endpoints were served using the **same** EC2 instance used to serve the backend endpoints for the main **Dashboard** project.